GRamosVitor/Projeto_Imersao_IA_Aula_4/README.md

 # Projeto_Imersao_IA_Aula_4

-First project of a IA chat bot using Google Gemini
+This project aims to study the basic implementation of an artificial intelligence chatbot using Google's Gemini model